 2. Using Harsh Hair Products

 Many shampoos, conditioners, and styling products contain harsh chemicals like sulfates, parabens, and alcohol that can strip your hair of its natural oils and damage the follicles.
-Over time, this can weaken your hair, making it more prone to breakage and stunting regrowth.
+This can weaken your hair, making it prone to breakage.

 You might think of Trichotillomania as a hair condition, because it affects your hair.
 Remember that at it's core, Trichotillomania is a MENTAL HEALTH condition.
 That is where the most effective work is done.
 While your hair is regrowing, set aside time to take care of you.
 Manage your stress and your workload.
 Practice mindfulness by checking in with your body, maybe meditating for a couple of minutes a day.
 Work through unresolved emotions.
 All of this is hard work, but it's good work and you are worthy, deserving, and completely capable of creating a routine and environment where you can put your mental health as a priority.

-Want to talk to someone who gets it?
+Want support and strategies?
 Try our Virtual Peer Coaching.

 This article was written with the help of Chat GPT